vitorazevedo/tv-shows-vue/README.md

 # TV Shows

 Welcome to the TV Shows project!
 This application aims to provide a comprehensive and user-friendly platform for browsing tv shows, categorized by genre and sorted by ratings.
 Whether you're a tv show enthusiast or just looking for something new to watch, this dashboard offers an intuitive interface to explore and discover tv shows.

+You can check the results of this project here: [https://tv-shows-vue.web.app/](https://tv-shows-vue.web.app/)

 ## Architectural Decisions